 Active participation will be defined as a presentation of original scholarly or creative work, support of student presentations or scholarly work (e.g. student posters), active administration of a conference or event, panelists, workshop facilitators, and select continuing educational activities directly related to enhancing the teaching effectiveness of the faculty member in the relevant discipline.
-Active participation is eligible to receive up to 100% of the amount requested (not to exceed cap).
+Active participation is eligible to receive up to $1,800.

 Passive participation will be defined as attendance at conferences, symposiums, or other related events.
 Requests for materials related to professional activities will also be classed as passive participation.
-Passive participation is eligible to receive up to 80% of the amount requested (not to exceed the $1,500 cap).
+Passive participation is eligible to receive up to $1,200.

 All full-time tenured, tenure-track, administrative faculty and full-time term faculty* are eligible for this award.
 If the faculty member’s position falls outside these parameters, a recommendation can be requested from the relevant department chair for consideration for funding.

 Applicants should clearly define the outcome of the proposed professional development activity: What will be achieved from the project?
 How will the project advance knowledge, teaching, student learning, and/or individual professional development?

 A portion of the faculty development budget may in any given year be reserved for focused topics at the discretion of the committee and the Institute for Faculty Development.
 Examples of a focused topic would be supporting applications that involve interdisciplinary collaboration, student research, early career faculty, etc.

 Proposals will be submitted for approval prior to incurring expenses by the deadlines set.* Proposals will be reviewed and approved by the faculty members’ department chair/director before submission to the Faculty Development Committee.

 *Some expenses may be incurred before approval, such as early bird registration and flights.

 The Faculty Development Committee, in collaboration with the Institute for Faculty Development, will make decisions based on the following criteria:

 - The professional activity has a high probability of making a strong, lasting impact on the scholarly life of the applicant, the field, and/or the university in teaching, research, and service;